 Carer’s Allowance is a government benefit to help you out financially if you care for someone close to you.
-In this article you can find out whether you qualify, how much money you could get and how to apply.
+In this article we help you work out whether you qualify, how much you could get and how to apply.

 Watch our short video for a simple outline of what you’ll need to know.
 You can then find more detailed information below.

 The rate of the Carer's Allowance for 2022-23 is:

 You will be eligible for Carer’s Allowance if you meet certain conditions.
 You must:

 - spend at least 35 hours a week caring for someone who is receiving a qualifying disability benefit (see below), but you don’t have to live with them or be related to them

 - not be in full-time education

 - earn £132 or less, per week, after tax (2022-23).
 This £132 is ‘earned’ income only.
 It doesn’t take into account other state benefits you receive.

 In addition, the person you care for must receive one of the following benefits:

 - Personal Independence Payment (PIP) – either level of the daily living component